DenTelezhkin/DTTableViewManager/README.md

 * Set mapping between data model class and cell class.
 * Populate table view with data models

-This approach intends to clean your view controller from massive amounts of repeatable datasource code.
-It helps to think about table view models instead of table view cells.
-Table view cells should be responsible for displaying their content, and controller should only be responsible for displaying models, not cells.

 When view controller manages insertion, deletion, or moves items, it always struggles to keep datasource and table view in sync.
 DTTableViewManager does this automatically.
-ViewController handles data models - table view is automatically updated.
+View controller handles data models - table view is automatically updated.

 Okay, enough talking, let's dive into code!

-### Show me some code!
+## How?

 Simplest way for view controller is to subclass DTTableViewManager (it's not required, you can make it a separate object).